pingcap/docs-tidb-operator/en/deploy-tidb-cluster-across-multiple-kubernetes.md

     {{< copyable "shell-regular" >}}

     ```bash
-    kubectl apply -f ca.yaml -n ${namespace}
+    kubectl apply -f ca.yaml -n ${namespace_2}
     ```

-4. Create a component certificate `Issuer` in the initial cluster and the new cluster, and configure it to use this CA.
+4. Create a component certificate `Issuer` in all Kubernetes clusters and configure it to use this CA.

-    1. Create an `Issuer` that issues certificates between TiDB components in the initial cluster.
+    1. In the initial Kubernetes cluster, create an `Issuer` that issues certificates between TiDB components.

-        Set the following environment variables according to the actual situation:

-        {{< copyable "shell-regular" >}}

-        ```bash
-        cluster_name="cluster1"
-        namespace="pingcap"
-        ca_secret_name="cluster1-ca-secret"
-        ```

         Run the following command: